ControllerKeys

 Screenshots

-See the app in action with Xbox and DualSense controllers
+See the app in action with Xbox, DualSense, Steam Controller, and Apple TV Remote

 Xbox Series X|S